simonegli8/AspNetCoreSharedServer/README.md

 run as a permanent Systemd service using resources, but should be started on demand and shutdown when idle.

 # Usage
-First install AspNetCoreSharedServer using the comman `sudo dotnet tool install AspNetCoreSharedServer --global`.
+First install AspNetCoreSharedServer using the command `sudo dotnet tool install AspNetCoreSharedServer --global`.

 ## Run AspNetCoreSharedServer as a Systemd service.
 Next, use a aspnetcore-shared-server.service file like the following to run AspNetCoreSharedServer as a Systemd service: